 What is a social mission?

 A social mission can be any community challenge (local or global) in which you wish to engage more, understand at a deeper level, create solutions with peers who share your passion and learn from leaders in each sector who are impacting the challenge within their careers.
 Students work in small-group mission teams to explore their social missions while educating others and creating implementable solutions as an interdisciplinary group.

 What will my experience be like in the Next Generation Service Corps?

 The NGSC is designed to amplify your academic and extracurricular experience as a Sun Devil—these experiences will strengthen personal skills and values, build your capacity as a leader, and teach you how to see complex challenges as systems (and recognize the role YOU can play in solving them.)
-Students can expect to spend an average of about 1-2 hours a week engaging with NGSC outside of class time.
+See below for an outline of what students are required to engage in as a member of the Next Generation Service Corps.

 6 courses (15 credits) resulting in a Certificate in Cross-Sector Leadership

 - Internships in each of the nonprofit, public and private sectors

 - Direct service projects with local examples of cross-sector impact

 - Annual retreats that build reflection skills and camaraderie between cohorts